wlensinas/backend_master_class/README.md

 * name: package name
 * engine: the database engine, in this case `postgresql`
 * schema: the folder where is the schema of the database for generate the `models.go`
-* queries: the folder where is at minimun one query. we have to specified the action and query like this:
+* queries: the folder where is at minimum one query. we have to specified the action and query like this:

 ```sql
 -- name: GetAuthor :one // many or exec